Arcanobacterium species

 MICROBIOLOGY

-- Arcanobacterium haemolyticum: Agent mostly causes pharyngitis or soft tissue infections.
+- Arcanobacterium haemolyticum: Agent primarily causes pharyngitis or soft tissue infections.

-- The major human pathogen in this group.
+- The primary human pathogen in this group.

-- Gram-positive facultative anaerobe bacillus, not thought to be part of routine human oral or skin flora.
+- Gram-positive facultative anaerobe bacillus is not considered part of routine human oral or skin flora.

 - Organisms are thin, curved and may have rudimentary branching.

-- Hemolysis best observed on human or horse blood in a CO2-enriched atmosphere.
+- Hemolysis is best observed on human or horse blood in a CO2-enriched atmosphere.

 - Frequently overlooked on plates with commensal oral flora.